xiongxiong/ActionCell/README.md

 ## Attention

-From version 2.0, the ActionCell framework is redesigned, so API is different from version 2.* to 1.*, if you used old version before, you must do some change, but not much.
+From version 2.0, the ActionCell framework redesigned, so API is different from version 2.* to 1.*, if you used old version before, you must do some change, but not much.

 ## Installation